Harry Champion: Legacy and influence

 "Ginger You're Barmy" which was the title of Champion's 1910 song was used as the title of a book written by the author (not to be confused with the actor of the same name) David Lodge in 1962.
 Chas and Dave were admirers of Champion and often emulated his style, incorporating it into their own acts.
 In 1984 they recorded "Harry was a Champion" in tribute to him.
 Actor John Rutland, long standing member of The Players Theatre London, frequently portrayed Harry Champion on the TV show The Good Old Days on BBC TV, with a chorus of singers from the Players Theatre Company and featured his songs at the Villiers Street theatre, home of The Players Theatre for many years.

 On 18 November 2012, Champion's granddaughter appeared on the BBC television programme Antiques Roadshow from Falmouth, Cornwall showing a selection of Champion's music hall memorabilia which was valued upwards of £5000.

 Folk Band Cosmotheka often performs the work of Champion in their act, finding particular notice in the 1970s and 1980s for "Don't do it again Matilda".

+Tony Hancock rendered a few lines of ' I'm Proud of my Old Bald Head ' in the Hancock's Half Hour episode ' Anna and the King of Siam', broadcast on 11th.
+November, 1956.